visit-dav/visit/src/doc/python_scripting/functions.rst

 pluginName : string
-    The name of a plug-in.
+    The name of a plugin.

 options : dictionary
-    A dictionary containing the new default options for that plug-in.
+    A dictionary containing the new default options for that plugin.

 return type : CLI_return_t
     The SetDefaultFileOpenOptions function returns 1 on success and 0 on